Williams Industrial Services Group (OTCMKTS:WLMS) Releases FY 2021 Earnings Guidance

-Williams Industrial Services Group (OTCMKTS:WLMS) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Williams Industrial Services Group (OTCMKTS:WLMS) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $310 million-$320 million, compared to the consensus revenue estimate of $310.73 million.

+Separately, Zacks Investment Research lowered Williams Industrial Services Group from a hold rating to a sell rating in a report on Saturday, May 22nd.

 Williams Industrial Services Group Company Profile